Monday Night Football Lines & Odds

 Live betting, which is also known as in-game betting, is a relatively new way to wager.
 It really came along with online and mobile sports betting, and it has boomed in popularity in recent years.
 We can expect that as more states allow legal sports betting within their borders, the popularity of live betting will continue to grow, as well.

 One of our favorite things about live betting is the interaction it allows between you and the game you’re watching.
 As the action unfolds on your screen, you can make bets on a variety of options, such as who will score next, if there will be an interception on this drive, or who will lead at the end of the quarter or half.
+When it comes to Buffalo Bills odds, live betting might be the best way to get value with the added excitement.

 Betting at an online sportsbook or app is a must if you want to enjoy live betting.
 The truth is that retail betting locations just don’t have the ability to keep up with the constantly adjusting odds that live betting presents.
-Platforms such as the DraftKings app, FanDuel app and William Hill app all allow you to stay on top of the action without missing out.
+Platforms such as the DraftKings app, FanDuel app and Caesars app all allow you to stay on top of the action without missing out.

 Make sure you’re using a legal sportsbook, though.
 Illicit offshore books offer no protections for you if something happens to your winnings or, worse, your bank account.
 By using regulated sportsbooks, you have the protection of your state’s gambling oversight agency.